Hydrat-Agency/Grogu-CMS/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/actions/workflow/status/hydrat/grogu-cms/fix-php-code-style-issues.yml?branch=main&label=code%20style&style=flat-square)](https://github.com/hydrat/grogu-cms/actions?query=workflow%3A"Fix+PHP+code+style+issues"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/hydrat/grogu-cms.svg?style=flat-square)](https://packagist.org/packages/hydrat/grogu-cms)

-This package brings CMS features to Laravel, based on top of Filament, as a drop-in replacement for Wordpress.
+This package aims to help you building a fast, reliable, and SEO-friendly website, by providing a set of tools to manage your content, settings, and SEO from your [Filament](filamentphp.com) panel.

 It is designed to be used with a front-end stack of your choice, or as a headless CMS.
-The package brings pre-defined resources to manage your content, settings pages, and a set of SEO tools to help you optimize your content for search engines.

-While the package helps you defining your models Resources, It also comes with a predefined panel so you can also quickly get up and running.

-Features :
+What this package provides :
-  - Page/Post/Model management :
+  - Users and Permissions management
+  - Multilingual dashboard
-    - Status
+  - Content management
-    - Slug
+    - Pages
-    - Excerpt
+    - Menus
-    - Thumbnail
+    - Forms
-    - Templates
+    - Blueprints and Templates
     - Flexible content blocks
-    - Hierarchical structure (parent/child)
+    - Hierarchical structure
-  - Custom "post types", configured via Blueprints and Template classes to avoid bloated models
-  - SEO tools (meta title, meta description, meta tags, sitemap, structured data, SEO checks)
+    - SEO tools
-  - Menus
     - Settings pages

-  - Users and Permissions management
-  - Multilingual dashboard
-  - You keep control on your models, migrations, routes, and views
+This CMS is developer friendly : You are keeping the entire control on your models, migrations, routes, and views.
-  - Native front-end support for blade, livewire, inertia

 ## Screenshots